marcagve18/C5_G7_MCV/README.md

 ## Project Structure

-Each task contributions are organized into their respective subfolders.
+Each week's contributions are organized into their respective subfolders.